complexphoton/MESTI.m/README.md

 More examples will be added later.

 ## Gallery
-Here are some images from the <code>MESTI.m/examples</code> folder:
+Here are some images from the examples above:

 1. Propagation through a Fabry–Pérot etalon
 <img src="./examples/1d_fabry_perot/fabry_perot_field_profile.gif" width="336" height="264">